4d/docs/website/translated_docs/es/ServerWindow/maintenance.md

 ### Compactar los datos...

-Thus button can be used to launch a data compacting operation directly.
+Este botón puede utilizarse para lanzar directamente una operación de compactación de datos.
 This operation requires stopping the server: when you click on this button, the 4D Server shutdown dialog box appears so that you can choose how to interrupt the operation:

 ![](assets/en/Admin/server-shut.png)